ngx-rocket/scripts/README.md

 - `--emulate`: Deploy Cordova build to an emulator
 - `--debug`: Create a Cordova debug build
 - `--release`: Create a Cordova release build
+- `--verbose`: Show Cordova debug output
 - `--yarn`: Use [Yarn](https://yarnpkg.com) instead of NPM to run the `build` script

+> Note: Yarn is automatically used instead of NPM is the environment variable `NGX_PACKAGE_MANAGER` is set to `yarn` or
+> if the current project was generated with ngX-Rocket using Yarn option (option is saved in `.yo-rc.json`).

 #### Examples
 ```bash